r0tiart/js-ajax-fetch-readme-v-000/README.md

 ![so fetch](http://i.giphy.com/SUgOYsXqmexxe.gif)

-**Top-Tip:** Don't ever give out your access token or store it in a publicly accessible place or a shared Github repository.
+**Top-Tip:** Don't ever give out your access token or store it in a publicly accessible place or a shared GitHub repository.
 We're just using these for learning purposes.
 In a production setting, user's access tokens would be stored securely in a database and not exposed to other people.

 ## Caveat Browser